midnight-repo/httprobe/README.md

-This is just a remastered version of httprobe.
+This is just a bit more verbose version of httprobe fully written in python3.

 # Installation
     pip install httprobe